mathnimnart/mathnimnart.github.io/_pages/research.md

 ------

 ## <span style="font-variant:small-caps;"><span style="color:#440154">**Environmental conditions and community structure – patterns and impacts**</span></span>

 Understanding whether and how environmental conditions may impact food-webs structure is central to our ability to predict how food-webs will respond to global change.
-To apprehend these cornerstone questions, I focused my research on freshwater ecosystems and more particularly on lakes.
-I am interested to explore the influence of natural and anthropic environmental variables on the structure of food-webs by addressing several research questions.
-Here are some examples:
+To address this challenge, I explore the influence of natural and anthropic environmental variables (and particularly temperature) on the structure of food-webs by addressing several research questions of how environmental factors shape food-webs structure/stability and community size structure.

-* How spatial patterns in food-webs structure are associated with environmental gradients?
-* How species, e.g. sensitive to global change, contribute to food-webs structure?

-Based on the different outputs from patterns of food-webs structure, I am also interested to develop a functional indicator of the impact of global change, and particularly climatic, on communities and their resilience.
+**Selected publications:**
+In progress...